What is RLR?

 When would you need to use RLR or washing soda on your cloth diapers?

 - You have hard water.
 Washing soda is a water softener.

 - Leaking or repelling.
 There are many causes of leaking, buildup can be one.

 - You purchased used cloth diapers and want a “fresh” start.

 - You recently used heavy amounts of rash cream and are worried about side effects.

 - Child recently had diarrhea and smell is trapped.

 Here are instructions on how to use RLR to strip your cloth diapers.

-With hard water, adding washing soda to every load will help the detergent do it’s job.
+With hard water, adding washing soda to every load during just the wash cycle will help the detergent do it’s job better.